giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 The degraded tower configuration uses the same geometry as the undegraded NREL tower.
 Only the longitudinal stiffness distribution is modified.

-The degradation is introduced through a continuous weight law applied to the longitudinal stiffness of the tower wall.
-The weight field is defined as a smooth function of the axial coordinate `z`.
+The degradation is introduced through a prescribed continuous weight law applied to the tower-wall stiffness.
+The weight field is defined as a smooth function of the axial coordinate $z$ and is used here to represent a localized stiffness-reduction field, not a measured damage scenario.

 The exact degradation law used in the model is: